Trump questions counting late ballots as Biden preaches unity in Georgia

 Democratic officials, activists and voters have voiced deep anxieties that Trump will not accept the outcome if he loses.
 Biden has called it his biggest fear.

-Democrats are voting early in greater numbers than Republicans this year, according to data from the U.S. Elections Project at the University of Florida, but some states do not allow officials to begin counting them until the polls close.
+Democrats are voting early in greater numbers than Republicans this year, according to data from the Elections Project, but some states do not allow officials to begin counting those ballots until the polls close.

-More than 69.4 million votes have been cast so far, approaching half the total 2016 vote.

-Republicans in a series of court battles across the United State are trying to limit the time voters have to send in ballots.
+Republicans in a series of court battles across the United State are trying to limit the time and opportunities voters have to send in ballots.

+In a court victory for Trump, the Texas Supreme Court ruled on Tuesday that the state’s Republican governor may limit drop-off sites for election ballots to one per county.
+The ruling reversed an appeals court decision from last week.

+Nearly 8 million Texans had cast ballots as of Tuesday, approaching 90% of the state’s entire 2016 vote - a higher percentage than any other state in the country, according to the Elections Project.

-With a week to go, Biden leads Trump nationally by 10 percentage points, according to a Reuters/Ipsos poll conducted Oct.
-23 to 27.
+With a week to go, Biden leads Trump nationally by 10 percentage points, according to a Reuters/Ipsos poll conducted from Friday to Tuesday.
 The national online survey found that 52% of likely voters said they were backing Biden, while 42% were voting for Trump.

 The race is tighter in battleground states including North Carolina, Florida and Arizona where the election might be decided.
 A Reuters/Ipsos poll on Tuesday showed Biden with a 52%-43% lead over Trump in Michigan, with the two statistically tied in North Carolina.